VegaDeftwing/OpGuidesHugoSrc/content/posts/UNHell.md

 * Paying to access homework written by Pearson or McGraw Hill instead of the professor is even worse.
 * The best professors understand that cracking jokes and having fun make students learn better.
 * A bad professor can make easy content hard.
-* Classes that have open book, open internet, and even open phone-a-friend tests are generally a lot better than classes that don't- at the very least a cheat sheet.
+* Classes that have open book, open internet, and even open phone-a-friend tests are generally a lot better than classes that don't- a good class will let you have at least a cheat sheet.
   * Even for completely open everything tests, still make a cheat sheet
 * Take notes in a centralized place early.
 Making OpGuides has accelerated my learning ten fold
 * Ask your professors about their research, even if you aren't interested in helping with it